 It’s now December which means its time to start planning every part of your Christmas Day, including the best bit – what you’re going to eat for your Christmas dinner!

-The good news is that even though Christmas has evolved into one of the most intensely consumerist and wasteful times of year, there are loads of things we can do to make it more ethical and use less carbon than ever before.
+The good news is that even though Christmas has evolved into one of the most intensely consumerist and wasteful times of the year, there are loads of things we can do to make it more ethical and use less carbon than ever before.

-Here are 9 tips for a zero-waste, ethical and eco-friendly family Christmas dinner:
+9 tips for a zero-waste, ethical and eco-friendly family Christmas dinner:

 1. Meat or two veg?

 The eternal question regarding the carbon footprint of your meal is whether to have meat or veg or even vegan.
-Turkey or chicken does have a much lower carbon footprint than beef, which is so carbon heavy and uses a lot of water.
+Turkey or chicken does have a much lower carbon footprint than beef, which is so carbon-heavy and uses a lot of water.
 If you’re buying a turkey and you’re able to, then make sure that it is free range and hasn’t come from a cruel factory farm that uses unethical practises.

 If you want to cut your footprint further, then you can make a vegetarian Christmas dinner with these lovely recipes from BBC Food.
-The most ethical and least carbon heavy option is a vegan Christmas dinner and BBC Food has great recipes for these as well.
+The most ethical and least carbon-heavy option is a vegan Christmas dinner and BBC Food has great recipes for these as well.
 I personally won’t be having a fully vegan Christmas meal as my mum doesn’t believe in veganism but I’ll be avoiding eggs, cheese and milk.

 2. Scrap the napkins